pie0my/python_basics/README.md

 # python_help_classes
+From begginers to advanced
-basics python classes with some comments and videos that could help starters.
+python classes with some comments and videos that could help starters.